Leadership + Organizational Culture

 The Past, Present + Future:

-Peter Diamandis, Abundance: The Future Is Better Than You Think (2012).
+Peter Diamandis, The Future is Faster than You Think.
 We hear a lot about how bad the world is getting.
 Diamandis has a different focus: how much things are improving.
 Diamandis is a tech entrepreneur who is credible in his argument that exponential growth in technology will soon result in the ability to meet and exceed the basic needs of everyone on the planet.
 That is exciting.

 Nicholas D. Kristof, Half the Sky: Turning Oppression into Opportunity for Women Worldwide (2010).
-And… we’re still not there yet.
 I read this book with my mouth agape: More girls have been killed in the last fifty years – because they were girls – than men were killed in all the wars of the twentieth century.
 There are many horrible stories and statistics, but the book is heavy on hopeful and heroic stories too.

 Health + Fitness

 Gary Taubes, Why We Get Fat: And What to Do About It (2011).
 Taubes buries the “calories in/calories out” theory.
-Like Sally Fallon (above), Taubes sets out the evidence that saturated fat is not the enemy, and is not responsible for heart disease.
+Taubes sets out the evidence that saturated fat is not the enemy, and is not responsible for heart disease.
 If you have struggled to lose weight, or are just interested in nutrition, this is a fascinating read.

 Kim John Payne, Simplicity Parenting: Using the Extraordinary Power of Less to Raise Calmer, Happier, and More Secure Kids.
 Another book on the benefits of living simply and consciously, this one focused on the effect such living has on children.
 My favorite chapter was the one arguing for not giving kids choices.
 Parents in charge.